x

 HSH.com on the latest move by the Federal Reserve

-Still waiting to see the effects of new levies on inflation and economic growth, the Federal Reserve took no action again today, holding the federal funds rate steady at range of 4.25% to 4.5% The Fed's quasi-official outlook is still that rates are likely to be lowered before the end of 2025, but the cadence of rate cuts is likely to be irregular and the size of any cuts small.
+While there was some dissent among its voting members, the Federal Reserve took no action again today, holding the federal funds rate steady at range of 4.25% to 4.5%.
+The Fed's quasi-official outlook is still that rates are likely to be lowered before the end of 2025, but the cadence of rate cuts is likely to be irregular and the size of any cuts small.

-The Fed last met in May, but in terms of policy moves, the central bank has been in a wait-and-see mode for the last six months.
+The Fed been in a wait-and-see mode for the last seven months.
 Over that time, expectations for significant tariff increases spurred a surge of imports, with this action by businesses and consumers fostering a decline in Gross Domestic Product in the first quarter of this year.
-The Fed discounted this effect, tracking an alternate measure of growth called private domestic final purchases (PDFP), which "posted a solid gain in the first quarter that was similar to its average rate of increase over 2024," according to the minutes of the May meeting.
+We learned this week that the decline was reversed and then some in the second quarter, as GDP growth rebounded from -0.5% to start the year to 2.97% in the most recently completed quarter.

 But it's not yesterday's price increases or even today's that the Fed remains concerned about, but rather tomorrow's.
-The on-again, off-again, kick-it-down-the-road then on-again nature of the implementation of new levies on trading partners makes their outcomes difficult to discern; as well, it's not certain how much of any costs increases will be absorbed by businesses or how much passed down to the consumer, and how durable any price hikes will be.
+The on-again, off-again, kick-it-down-the-road then on-again nature of the implementation of new levies on trading partners makes their outcomes difficult to discern.
+Moreover, it's not certain how much of any costs increases will be absorbed by businesses, how much may be passed down to the consumer, and how durable any price hikes will be.

-It is a challenging time for the Fed.
-If the recent cooling in inflation reverses course due to the imposition of higher levies (final amounts still as yet unknown), it really cannot cut interest rates to support a slowing economy.
-If the economic impact of higher costs doesn't slow growth all that much (due to offsets that might include, for example, lower energy costs) fair growth at a time of rising costs might instead call for higher interest rates... but the Fed would be reluctant to increase rates, which would generally tend to cause labor conditions to worsen.
-Thankfully, it doesn't appear as if the Fed is in a "rock or a hard place" as yet, but the risk that they may will find themselves there at some point has risen.
+It remains a challenging time for the Fed, and not just from a political standpoint.
+If the modest reversal in inflation (most likely from the impact of tariffs) should continue for June and July, it really cannot cut interest rates to support a slowing economy.
+Conversely, if the economic impact of higher costs doesn't slow growth all that much (due to offsets that might include, for example, lower energy costs) fair growth at a time of rising costs might instead call for higher interest rates... but the Fed would be reluctant to increase rates, which would generally put pressure on labor market conditions.
+"We may find ourselves in the challenging scenario in which our dual-mandate goals are in tension," said Fed Chair Powell during his post-meeting press conference back in June.

 What the Fed said about current risks

-The statement that closed the meeting didn't set off any alarms, simply saying that "Although swings in net exports have affected the data, recent indicators suggest that economic activity has continued to expand at a solid pace.
+The statement that closed the meeting didn't set off any alarms, simply saying that "Although swings in net exports continue to affect the data, recent indicators suggest that economic activity has moderated in the first of the year.
 The unemployment rate remains low, and labor market conditions remain solid.
 Inflation remains somewhat elevated."

 While expectations for future cuts in rates remain, the Fed gave no specific indication that policy will be changed again soon or on any regular basis.
-"The Committee is attentive to the risks to both sides of its dual mandate." noted the statement, but interestingly, passages that said that "Uncertainty about the economic outlook has increased further" and that the committee "judges that the risks of higher unemployment and higher inflation have risen" were both removed.
-Perhaps these are considered to be "known knowns" at this point, hence their removal.
+"Uncertainty about the economic outlook remains elevated". and "The Committee is attentive to the risks to both sides of its dual mandate." noted the statement.
+Asked about whether the Fed might cut rates or hold in September, Mr. Powell of course didn't provide a direct answer, noting that the data "go in many different directions - the inflation data and employment data - and we're going to make a judgement based on all of the data."

 The path back to "neutral"